 Best Time to Go to the South Bay

 South Bay weather is best in spring and fall.
-In summer, the Los Angeles coastline can be shrouded in foggy "June gloom" for much of the month, extending well into July in some years.
+In summer, the Los Angeles coastline can be shrouded in foggy "June gloom" for much of the month, sometimes lingering into "No Sky July".
+To find out more and what causes June Gloom, check out this guide.
 On a clear winter day just after rain, the views are stellar.

 If you've only got a day in the South Bay, take a walk along the Strand (oceanfront sidewalk) between Hermosa Beach and Manhattan Beach, to see how people live and play.